Click here for a list of the 2017 Board of Governors

-Jonathan has served on the AMCHAM HCMC Board of Governors since 2013 and is currently the AMCHAM representative on the Vietnam Business Forum (VBF) Management Board.
+Jonathan has served on the AMCHAM HCMC Board of Governors since 2013.
 He holds a Bachelor’s degree in International Studies from the University of South Carolina and a MBA from the University of Hawaii.

 Walter Blocker is Chairman and Chief Executive Officer of Vietnam Trade Alliance, with offices in Ho Chi Minh City, Binh Duong, Can Tho, Da Nang, and Hanoi Vietnam.
 He is a native of Kentucky and has been a resident of Vietnam since 1995.
 The firm provides nationwide FMCG and Material distribution from 6 hubs and cross docking in 45 provinces.
 The Vietnam Trade Alliance offers nationwide, 24 hour direct distribution, and cash collections with real time reporting using its own proprietary Alli management software.

 Walter served three terms as Chairman of the American Chamber of Commerce in Vietnam, served on the board of the Young Presidents Organization (YPO) Vietnam, YPO Southeast Asia, and is past Chairman of the Asia Pacific Council of American Chambers.